Reagan Gomez-Preston

-Reagan Gomez-Preston is an American television, film and voice actress.
+Reagan Gomez-Preston (born April 24, 1980) is an American television, film and voice actress.
 She is known for her roles as Zaria Peterson on The WB sitcom The Parent 'Hood (1995-1999) and Roberta Tubbs on the FOX animated comedy The Cleveland Show (2009-2013).
 Gomez-Preston also starred in the short-lived UPN sitcom Love, Inc. in the 2005-2006 season as Francine.

 Early life

 Gomez-Preston was born in Detroit, Michigan to a Puerto Rican mother, Cheryl Gomez and an African American father, Dr. Bennett Preston.
 She has a younger brother named Kyle.

 When Gomez-Preston was young, her mother worked for the Detroit Police Department.
 Due to verbal abuse, written racist epithets, death threats, and a commanding officer expressing interest in a relationship with her, she filed a sexual harassment suit against the Detroit Police Department, which she won, receiving an award somewhere between $800,000 and $1.2 million.
 After this Cheryl Gomez moved the family to Little Rock, Arkansas, then to Philadelphia.
 In Philadelphia, Gomez-Preston was enrolled in acting, dancing, and singing lessons at Philadelphia's Freedom Theatre.